Make Fun Of Life!

 Instead!”

-by A. A. Milne: “When We Were Very Young” (1924), page 81
+By A. A. Milne: “When We Were Very Young” (1924), page 81

 Alan Alexander Milne, also known as A. A. Milne, was born on 18 January 1882 in Kilburn, London, England.
 He was married to Daphne de Sélincourt in 1913.
 Together, the couple had a son named Christopher Robin Milne, who became the character Christopher Robin in Mr. Milne’s books.
 Alan Alexander Milne became a humorist, a novelist, a playwright, and a poet.
 He is remembered as the author of the book, “Winnie-the-Pooh” (1926).
 Alan Alexander Milne passed on at 74 years of age on 31 January 1956 in Hartfield, Sussex, England.